mtpalovic/The-Moving-Average-Strategy/README.md

-This is my bloomberg terminal project.
-Start date 11-07-2021.
+This is the repository of my personal project.
+It focuses on quantitative and machine learning methods for financial analysis.
 Written in jupyter notebook.